 That’s been going on so long, that state and federal officials are worried.
 The Chesapeake Bay Foundation reports about 65% of the adult menhaden are fished out of East Coast waters every year.

 The CBF says a rockfish diet used to be made of 70% menhaden.
 Now, it’s 8%.
-That means fewer rockfish returning to the Chesapeake Bay, fewer ospreys, fewer everything that feeds on menhaden, including watermen and fishermen.
+That means fewer rockfish returning to the Chesapeake Bay, fewer ospreys, and fewer everything that feeds on menhaden, including watermen and fishermen.

 But those are the little guys in the big picture.
 Menhaden create an estimated 2,500 jobs in Virginia alone, contributing $236 million to the Virginia economy, according to the CBF.